Readit News logoReadit News

 kansface commented on Canada considering charging for road access from USA to Alaska washingtonstatestandard.c... · Posted by u/vinnyglennon

-vkou · 5 months ago
+vkou · a year ago

 It's been considered, but it's not going to help much.
 A tiny percentage of Alaska's goods come through BC.